>>

 Cumberland Pass

-Cumberland Pass is a smooth dirt road, climbing over an outrigger of the Sawatch Range.
-The "smooth" refers to the grade, not the surface.
+Cumberland Pass is a dirt road, climbing over an outlier of the Sawatch Range.
+The grade is uniform, and the surface is often not so great for riding a bicycle.
 The road is used by regular passenger cars, and can be sandy and resemble a washboard.
 The best time to ride it is when it hasn't been maintained for the longest.
 "Maintaining" means adding sand and running a grader over it.
 "Maintenance" does make it easier for passenger cars.
 But for a bike it may means that you have to ride in first gear before the climb even starts.
-At other times this ride is pure joy.
-The outrigger climbed by this pass reaches over 12000 feet.
-Climbing one of the hills above the pass on foot gives a scenic overview of the main ridge of the Sawatch Range from the West.

 click on profile for more info